OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 **Example 11 – Commercial lines – multiple locations per policy with location and policy deductibles with nested hierarchal sub-limits for wind**

-If two special conditions are nested or overlap – meaning that some locations have two applicable special conditions (e.g. Texas tier 1 wind sub-limit of 250,000 (**CondNumber** = 1) and Texas overall wind sub-limit of 500,000 (**CondNumber** = 2)), the tables would be specified as shown below.
+If two special conditions are nested or overlap (e.g. Texas tier 1 wind sub-limit of 250,000 (**CondNumber** = 1) and Texas overall wind sub-limit of 500,000 (**CondNumber** = 2)), the tables would be specified as shown below.
 The example below assumes that locations 1 and 2 are in the Texas tier 1 region, locations 3 and 4 are within Texas but not in the Tier 1 wind region, and locations 5 and 6 are outside Texas.

 |

 OED Location file: